-Scrabster is the most northerly large port in mainland Britain and can be found a mile and a half north west of the centre of Thurso at the east end of Thurso Bay.
+Scrabster is the most northerly large port in mainland Britain and can be found a mile and a half north west of the centre of Thurso at the west end of Thurso Bay.
 It nestles in the shelter of the low grass-covered cliffs of Holborn Head which sweep round to the north and as a result Scrabster actually looks east across Thurso Bay towards Dunnet Head rather than, as you might expect, north towards Orkney, for which it serves as the main ferry terminus.

 The origins of Scrabster date back to the Norse era.
 Such an obvious natural harbour would have been very attractive to Viking longships.
 The Orkneyinga Saga, written in about 1225, refers to it as Skarabolstadr.
 This comes from Old Norse, but exactly what it means is a matter for debate.
 One source says it comes from "clifftop homestead", while others feel it more likely that it should be translated as "seagull homestead", or even as a homestead belonging to someone whose name or nickname was "Skari".
 The important common factor linking these conflicting interpretations is that they all imply there was a Norse homestead here.